ivanakse-lit/trust-no-code-audit/AI_ARCHITECTURE_AUDIT_PROMPT.md

 3. ✅ Display absolute file path to user
 4. ✅ Confirm report contains all sections:
    - Executive Summary ✓
+   - **Project Structure (file tree)** ✓ ← CRITICAL
    - Scorecard with 7 metrics ✓
-   - All 6 expert findings ✓
+   - All 5 expert findings (Detailed Findings 4.1-4.5) ✓
-   - Refactoring roadmap ✓
+   - Refactoring roadmap (3 phases) ✓
+   - Example refactors ✓
+   - Final summary ✓
 5. ⚠️ If file is missing, 0 bytes, or incomplete, ALERT USER IMMEDIATELY with error details

 **If ReportsFolder was NOT specified (inline delivery):**